tejbirr/assignment-1-cloud/README.md

 }

 ## General Thought:
-- This assignment was challenging for me, but I found it enjoyable overall.
-Initially, I underestimated it, thinking it was the first one and took it lightly.
-However, as I started working on it, I realized it required more time than I expected.
-Moving forward, I'll be more careful and allocate enough time for upcoming assignments.
+- This assignment was more challenging than I initially expected.
+I underestimated its complexity, assuming it would be straightforward since it was the first one.
+However, as I progressed, I realized it required more time and effort than anticipated.
+This experience has taught me to approach future assignments with better time management and careful planning.